 Employees across industries are more likely to remain in their jobs when their employers invest in creating positive work environments and cultures.
 Meaningful benefits packages also play a role in job satisfaction, as do opportunities for advancement, growth, and education.

-At Vera, we’ve found that a people-centered focus allows us to better address the root causes of burnout.
+At apree health, we’ve found that a people-centered focus allows us to better address the root causes of burnout.
 Our longer patient appointment times, emphasis on empathetic listening, and supportive care team structure also cut down on the stress that’s so common in healthcare environments.
-Investing in mental health is also key to job satisfaction, allowing us to provide our employees with the support they need to deliver meaningful care to Vera patients.
+Investing in mental health is also key to job satisfaction, allowing us to provide our employees with the support they need to deliver meaningful care to patients.